 Companies in Two Industries

-Companies may be assessed against more than one CHRB industry, where they derive at least 20% of their revenues from the relevant CHRB industry.
+Companies may be assessed against more than one CHRB industry, where they derive at least 15% of their revenues or over GBP £1 billion from the relevant CHRB industry.
 Eight companies fell into both the Agricultural Products and Apparel industries.
 In this case the companies were assessed both in terms of how they manage their Agricultural Products and Apparel business.
 As such, these particular companies are presented in both industry results where relevant.

 Out of Scope